AngelinaSen/geometry_parameter_estimation/README.md

 The output parameters will be saved to directory: ```./<calibration_phantom_name>/params/```

 ### Plot reconstructions with different parametrisation

-Aftre running at least 6 programs and getting 6 different parametrizations, one can plot them to compare.
+After running at least 6 programs (see [section](#run-several-parameter-search-programs-simultaneously)) and getting 6 different parametrizations, one can plot them to compare.

 One can get the plot of reconstructions with different parametrizations  by running